northeastern-rc/rc-public-documentation/docs/source/welcome/index.md

 :::
 ::::

 Explore these topics to understand and leverage our resources to their fullest.
-Our support team is available at <rchelp@northeastern.edu> or consult our {ref}`faq` if you need assistance.
+Our support team is available at <rchelp@northeastern.edu>

 We highly appreciate your feedback!
 If you have any comments or suggestions regarding the topics covered in this documentation, please submit a [Research Computing Documentation Request] or contact us at <rchelp@northeastern.edu>.